sebftw/Eiko/matlab/MATLAB_INSTALLATION.md

 ## Prerequisites
 Before continuing, ensure you have MATLAB installed along with the following toolboxes:
-* Parallel Computing Toolbox (Required for GPU acceleration and MEX compilation)
+* Parallel Computing Toolbox
-* Deep Learning Toolbox (Required for differentiable operations)
+* Deep Learning Toolbox (Only required for differentiable operations)

 ## Automated Installer
 The easiest way to configure your system for Eiko is to use our automated installation script.
 It will check your NVIDIA drivers, download the correct C++ build tools, and CUDA toolkit.